openshift/special-resource-operator/docs/debug.md

 ```

 This command will create a CM with all the states and SRO will use them in the
-next reconcilation loop.
+next reconciliation loop.
 This makes it easy to override manifests during
 development without rebuilding SRO.

 To update the CR one can run: